Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Detailed Results by Benchmark

-In~\cref{tab:omnispatial}, we observe that proprietary models generally outperform their open-source counterparts, with substantial performance gaps of approximately 10–20 points.
-The CR and PT tasks exhibit the largest disparities between model and human performance and also represent the lowest-scoring tasks overall.
-We highlight that across all baselines, the worst-performing subtasks are concentrated under Complex Logic and Perspective Taking, except for the Ego-Centric subtask.
-However, despite being categorized as PT in the OmniSpatial paper, this subtask primarily involves analyzing objects’ 2D relative positions, counts, and other aspects from a single image, without necessitating any spatial capabilities, and therefore should not be regarded as an SI task.
-For fair comparison across benchmarks, this table uses a unified prompt (~\cref{sec:bench:sys_prompts}).
-Hence, some results may deviate from those reported in the original paper. \FloatBarrier
+As for performance by fundamental capabilities, the \textbf{CR} and \textbf{PT} tasks show the largest gaps to human performance and are also the lowest-scoring categories overall.
+Across baselines, the weakest subtasks concentrate in Complex Logic and Perspective Taking, with one notable exception: the \emph{Ego-Centric} subtask.
+Although labeled as PT in OmniSpatial, this subtask mainly requires analyzing 2D relative positions, counts, and related attributes from a single image; it does not necessitate the kind of 3D spatial reasoning we target, and thus we do not treat it as an SI subtask in our analyses.